wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.6 =
+* Ad rotation / A:B split testing support for random, top, bottom and widget adverts.
+* Alternate content which can be defined for users who are dynamically blocked (by IP or referrer) from seeing adverts.
+* Choose which paragraph to start the random ads via the UI.

 = 0.9.5.2 =
 New CSS padding options for widgets.
 Fixes for CSS margin options.